benjtran/boxing-day/README.md

 # Boxing Day

-A JavaScript game about a boxer who has to fight his way to the championship!
+A JavaScript game about a boxer who has to fight his way to the championship.

-**Note:** I created this game back in high school, so some coding practices might be unconventional — but it’s all part of the charm!
+**Note:** I created this game in high school, so some coding practices might be unconventional!

 ---